 More than just task management, ClickUp offers notes, reminders, goals, calendar, scheduling, and even an inbox.
 In addition, this platform also fully customizable.
 Therefore, ClickUp can be used by every type of team to plan, organize, and collaborate.

-Asana also provides features that allow you to organize projects and collaborate with your team.
+Like ClickUp, Asana also provides features that allow you to organize projects and collaborate with your team.
 Its features including creating projects, assign work to teammates, specify deadlines, and communicate about tasks.
-It also includes reporting tools, file attachments, calendars, and more.
-However, Asana doesn’t provide some essential features as ClickUp offers.

 |Project Planning & Scheduling|